krsnp5/make_usecases/multilingual/legacy_automation/legacy_automation.md

 ## Legacy Implementation Notes

-This workflow represents the original implementation of the multilingual support automation before a native Zammad integration became available in Make.com.
+This automation represents the **outbound translation layer** of the multilingual support system.
+It worked in conjunction with the inbound translation workflow to create a fully automated multilingual support pipeline.

-The system demonstrates how automation platforms can integrate with external services through APIs even when direct connectors are not available.
+The legacy system demonstrates how complex integrations can be built using APIs and automation platforms even when native integrations are not yet available.

 ---